gazebosim/sdf_tutorials/composition/proposal.md

 ## Introduction

-This proposal suggests changes to the semantics of composition, targetting SDFormat 1.8.
+This proposal suggests changes to the semantics of composition, targeting SDFormat 1.8.
 As discussed in the
 [legacy behavior tutorial](/tutorials?tut=composition), SDFormat models are the fundamental building blocks of a world in SDFormat.
 As of SDFormat 1.4, models